 Personal Injury Endorsement in Home Insurance

-When you are buying a homeowners insurance policy, you may be asked,
+When you are buying a homeowners insurance policy, you may get the question:

 "Would you like to add a Personal Injury Endorsement to your policy for extra coverage?"

 A Personal Injury Endorsement on your home insurance does NOT cover bodily injury or harm to you or someone else on your property.
-A Personal Injury Endorsement simply covers legal defense costs and losses when someone sues you for libel, slander, or violating their right to privacy.
-Libel is defined as, "defamation by written or printed words, pictures, or in any form other than by spoken words or gestures."
-Slander is defined as "defamation by oral utterance rather than by writing, pictures etc."
+A Personal Injury Endorsement covers legal defense costs and losses when someone sues you for libel, slander, or violating their right to privacy.
+Libel is defamation by written or printed words, pictures, or in any form other than by spoken words or gestures.
+Slander is defamation by oral utterance rather than by writing, images, etc.

 But wait Ryan!
 I've got a Personal Injury Endorsement on my homeowners policy!

 Unless you are regularly roasting/trolling the rich and famous online, you probably should not be too worried about a lawsuit brought against you for defamation.
 Save the $25/yr and skip this endorsement when buying home insurance.

 At your service,